muratk5n/thirdwave/en/README.md

 ---

-You are the disease and I'm the cure
+You're a disease and I'm the cure

 ---